Russian Buttercream Recipe

 Add 1 teaspoon of vanilla extract or emulsion to the whipped butter.
 Now add the sweetened condensed milk or dulce de leche in thirds, whipping for about 5-10 seconds after each addition.
 Don’t forget to scrape the bottom of the bowl after each addition.

-At the end you should have very light, delicious Russian Buttercream that is ready to be used to frost and fill your cakes, cupcakes or whatever other endeavours you have come up in your kitchen.
+At the end you should have very light, delicious Russian Buttercream that is ready to be used to frost and fill your cakes, cupcakes or whatever other endeavors you have come up in your kitchen.

 Stay creative my friends!